pharmaceutical incentive compensation plans

 Balancing Short-Term and Long-Term Incentives

 Short-term incentives, such as bonuses and commission payouts, motivate sales representatives to achieve immediate targets.
+Monthly or quarterly bonuses are commonly used as short-term incentives in the pharmaceutical industry.
 In contrast, long-term incentives like stock options help retain talent and align representatives with company goals.

 Balancing both types of incentives is important for lasting success.
 This ensures that short-term achievements help support long-term growth and stability.